-International Journal of Advanced Research in Science, Communication and Technology (IJARSCT) International Open-Access, Double-Blind, Peer-Reviewed, Refereed, Multidisciplinary Online Journal Volume 12, Issue 1, December 2020 An Investigation into the Strategies Employed for Corporate Sustainability and the Impact of Organizational Culture in the Field of E-Commerce Shweta Pathak1, Khatik Faisal2, Kori Jyoti Devi3 Asst.
-Professor1 and SYBCOM^{2,3} Uttar Bhartiya Sangh's Mahendra Pratap Sharda Prasad Singh College of Commerce & Science, Mumbai, Maharashtra Abstract: The concept of "corporate sustainability" has recently become more prominent in the field of organizational theory and practice.
-Despite the ongoing uncertainty surrounding the definition of corporate sustainability and the most effective means of achieving it, many scholars propose that fostering a culture within organizations that prioritizes sustainability is the key to implementing corporate sustainability principles.
-In this research, we thoroughly analyze the proposed correlation between an organization's cultural orientation and its commitment to corporate sustainability principles.
-Specifically, we aim to determine whether organizations can demonstrate a cohesive organizational culture focused on sustainability, if they can enhance their sustainability through cultural transformation, and the precise elements that define a sustainability-oriented organizational culture.
-The document highlights and delineates potential courses of action and challenges for effective administration and further investigation.
+International Journal of Advanced Research in Science, Communication and Technology (IJARSCT) International Open-Access, Double-Blind, Peer-Reviewed, Refereed, Multidisciplinary Online Journal Volume 2, Issue 4, February 2021 A Study on Approaches of Corporate Sustainability and Organizational Culture in E Commerce Mourya Khushi Parasnath Researcher, BMS Department, Shri L.P.
+Raval College of Mass Media & Management Studies, Mira-Bhayander, Maharashtra, India Abstract: The term "corporate sustainability" has recently gained prominence in organizational theory and practice.
+Although there is still a lack of clarity regarding what exactly constitutes corporate sustainability and how to best achieve it, numerous academics suggest that the adoption of a sustainability-oriented organizational culture is the path that leads to the implementation of corporate sustainability principles.
+We examine this suggested connection between an organization's cultural orientation and the pursuit of corporate sustainability principles in greater detail in this paper.
+In particular, we want to see if organizations can exhibit a unified sustainability-oriented organizational culture, whether they can become more sustainable through culture change, and what exactly constitutes a sustainability-oriented organizational culture.
+It identifies and outlines possible paths and obstacles for practical management and upcoming research.
 Keywords: corporate, business, approach, culture, organization I. INTRODUCTION There has been a lot of writing about sustainable development principles and the need for businesses to implement sustainable practices (e.g., Sharma, 2003).
 Several academics, on the other hand, maintain that these changes are insufficient because they are only superficial and not conducive to the formation of sustainable organizations and industries (Hart & Milstein, 1999; Crane, 2000).
 Many organizations have introduced or changed policies, products, or processes in recent years to address pollution, minimize resource use, and improve community and stakeholder relations.
 2001, Senge and Carstedt).
 They argue that organizations will need to undergo significant cultural transformation in order to effectively respond to environmental and social challenges (Post & Altman, 1994; Welford, 1995; Stead & Stead, 1992).
 The central idea is that in order to move toward corporate sustainability, organizations will need to create a culture that is focused on sustainability (Crane, 1995).
 The idea of an organizational culture has become popular in the sustainability literature because it makes it easy for the fields of human resources and organizational behavior to explain an organization's sustainability performance.
 However, there is little theoretical foundation for what constitutes an organizational culture focused on sustainability.
 In addition, there are only generic instructions on how businesses can achieve and implement a culture shift centered on sustainability.
 II.
 CORPORATE SUSTAINABILITY DEFINITION The larger concept of sustainability was shaped over time by a number of political, public, and academic influences.
 Public pressure increased for new approaches to the environment and development, and to integrate environmental protection with a development that would ultimately lead to an alleviation of poverty.
 This is where the idea of corporate sustainability comes from.
 Through the publication of the report "Our Common Future" by the World Commission on Environment and Development (WCED, 1987), a United Nations agency formerly known as the Brundtland Commission, the concept of sustainability gained global recognition.
 The WCE coined the term "sustainable development," which is defined as "development that meets the needs of the present without compromising the ability of future generations to meet their own needs."
-However, there is disagreement not only regarding the idea of "corporate sustainability," but there is also a lock of early on how to best Copyright to IJARSCT www.ijarsct.co.in 174
+However, there is disagreement not only regarding the idea of "corporate sustainability," but there is also a lack of clarity on how to best Copyright to IJARSCT www.ijarsct.co.in